stubailo/meteor-rest/packages/rest/README.md

-Work in progress, please do not use right now

 ## One-step JSON API for your publications and methods

-When you add this package, with exactly 0 code you get a default HTTP API that returns JSON for your publications and methods.
+Add this package to get a JSON HTTP API for all of your Meteor app's publications and methods.
+This can be useful for many things:

+- Build a simple native mobile app on top of your Meteor app's data
+- Expose an API for other people to get data
+- Integrate with other frameworks and platforms without having to integrate a DDP client

+### Table of contents

 1. Using the API
   1. [Publications](#publications)